 Your guides will lead you through the mountainous and stunning Central Highlands of Tasmania, enhancing your understanding of the nature and history of the areas you visit, making sure that everything goes smoothly.
 Each night we stay in comfortable accommodation to enjoy a shower and a good night’s sleep.
 We will enjoy our evening meal in a local restaurant each night.

-Please note, the plan may alter depending on weather conditions and local advice.
+Please note, the plan may alter depending on weather conditions, accommodation availability and local advice.

 Day 2: Mt Field NP, The Tarn Shelf Walk

 Departing early from Hobart we make our way to Mt Field National Park where we set out on the park’s flagship walk, the Tarn Shelf Walk.
 A steep drive up to Lake Dobson brings us to the start from where we will get up to and along the Tarn Shelf.
 A bit of a climb gets us up to the small mountain lakes, or tarns, of the Rodway Range, with magnificent views over the glacier-formed landscape.

 You will think you are in the Lord of the Rings as we pass through this amazing country.
 Lunch will up on the tarn with great views, before we enter a more wooded part of the trail and back to the Lake Dobson.
 Todays walk is a challenging and quite long, but well worth the views and scenery of this absolutely stunning area.

 We’ll head to our accommodation at the Giants Table Cottages in Maydena.

 Day 3: Overland Track, Lake St Clair – Cynthia Bay to Echo Point